panva/node-oidc-provider/docs/README.md

     accountId: string, // logged-in account id
     acr: string, // acr value for the authentication
     amr: string[], // amr values for the authentication
-    remember: boolean, // true if provider should use a persistent cookie rather than a session one, defaults to true
+    remember: boolean, // true if authorization server should use a persistent cookie rather than a session one, defaults to true
     ts: number, // unix timestamp of the authentication, defaults to now() },